ss4328/Drexsell/README.md

 • Used Gannt-Charts and Agile development for better productivity

-• Used bitbucket and google drive for synchronization
+• Used bitbucket and google drive for synchronization and Axure for prototyping

 • Made use of messenger groups and team huddles for effective communication among the team